 Low-Wage Worker Externship - Fall 2017

-Karen Cacace and Young Lee, Lectures-in-Law (2 graded academic credits and 3 ungraded fieldwork credits)
+Karen Cacace and Young Lee, Lectures-in-Law (2 graded academic credits and 2 or 3 ungraded fieldwork credits)

 The Low-Wage Worker Externship at The Legal Aid Society is an intensive introduction to employment law issues faced by low-income workers in New York City.
 The substantive laws covered will include minimum wage and overtime laws, anti-discrimination laws, including criminal records discrimination, and family and medical leave laws.
 The externship is taught by practicing attorneys at The Legal Aid Society’s Employment Law Unit and is designed to introduce students to the frequent employment law violations experienced by low-wage workers and to develop students’ litigation skills through a combination of discussion, simulation and hands-on representation of clients with employment claims.
 The students will assist attorneys in the Employment Law Unit in representing clients in federal and state court and before administrative agencies, including the New York State Department of Labor, the Equal Opportunity Commission and the New York City Commission on Human Rights.